 Embed SEL into your daily lesson plans and learning experiences

-SEL doesn’t need to be a separate curriculum, after all, SEL principles are at the core of learning and developing.
-Integrate SEL practices like positive interactions, gratitude, and reflective moments into daily learning to help create safe, inclusive, and effective classroom environments.
+SEL doesn’t need to be a separate curriculum, after all, SEL principles are at the core of learning and development.
+Nearpod’s 21st Century Readiness Program provides an easy way to integrate SEL practices like positive interactions, gratitude, and reflective moments into daily learning to help create safe, inclusive, and effective classroom environments.
 The key is intentionality.
 When SEL practices are thoughtfully selected and used authentically, they have greater power to be effective.

-- Include a Poll at the beginning or ending of your lesson to gather student feedback, collect a formative assessment of emotions, or provide a reflective moment.
+- Include a Poll at the beginning or end of your lesson to gather student feedback, collect a formative assessment of emotions, or provide a reflective moment

 - Add a Draw It activity to provide a journaling opportunity for students to express their feelings